 In general, each LUT and MCC tests itself and notifies the operator of an improper condition.
-Should a failure occur, the responsible MCC will notify other MCCs as described in section 3.6 by the best means available.
-Alternative MCCs and communication links could be designated for routing message traffic and assuming some of the functions of the failed MCC, in accordance with predetermined back-up procedures described in Annex II / B or following direct coordination with other relevant MCCs.
+Should the equipment become non-operational, the responsible MCC will notify other MCCs as described in section 3.6 by the best means available.
+Alternative MCCs and communication links could be designated for routing message traffic and assuming some of the functions of the non-operational MCC, in accordance with predetermined backup procedures described in Annex II / A or following direct coordination with other relevant MCCs.

-The MCC serving as the back-up facility may support the RCCs/SPOCs of the failed MCC directly, or by routing message traffic to a SAR authority nominated by the failed MCC.
-Failed MCCs should recognize the additional workload placed on the back-up MCC and provide all possible support when operating in the contingency scenario.
+The MCC serving as the backup MCC may support the RCCs/SPOCs of the non-operational MCC directly, or by routing message traffic to a SAR authority nominated by the non-operational MCC.
+Non-operational MCCs should recognize the additional workload placed on the bacbackupup MCC and provide all possible support when operating in the contingency scenario.

-Back-up procedures for the distribution of System information and alert data should be described for each MCC in the relevant section of Annex II / B. Any MCC may also communicate directly with any other MCC and an MCC will respond to direct requests for information.
+Backup procedures for the distribution of System information and alert data should be described for each MCC in the relevant section of Annex II / A. Any MCC may also communicate directly with any other MCC and an MCC will respond to direct requests for information.

-During back-up conditions MCCs may redirect message traffic to the back-up MCC without effecting any change to the SIT destination, MF#5.
-Each MCC is to specify their redirection capability in their back-up procedures.
-MCCs shall not transmit QMS data to the back-up nodal MCC.
+During back-up conditions MCCs may redirect message traffic to the backup MCC without effecting any change to the SIT destination, MF#5.
+Each MCC is to specify their redirection capability in their backup procedures.
+MCCs shall not transmit QMS data to the backup nodal MCC.